xieyuheng/inner/src/prosa/class-vs-interface.md

 Reading "Implementation patterns" by Kent Beck

+Which teaches us to think about "why we write programs in our styles?", and by encouraging us to explain our styles (ways (beliefs)), let us learn from ourselves.

 - Should I use `class` in ts instead of my current style, which only use `interface`?
   - My constraint is that sometimes I want to separate methods in their own files.
   - Using my style, polymorphism must be done by `interface` holding functions -- like `Parser`.